AlexXavierRuiz571/se_project_spots/README.md

 ## 💡 Notes

-This project is more complex than the previous ones.
-It’s a good opportunity to sharpen layout skills and reinforce responsive design principles.
+This project is more complex than earlier ones.
+It reinforces layout structure, responsive behavior, and image handling techniques.
+A good step forward in building production-ready interfaces.

 ---